 May Improve Diet Quality

 Many unhealthy dog foods are extremely high in sodium, fats, and calories.
-You should never buy commercial dog foods that are loaded with salt.
+You should never buy commercial dog foods that are high in salt.
 Frequent consumption of high-sodium foods can lead to health conditions such as obesity, diabetes, and heart disease.

 On a low-sodium diet, high-salt foods like dog treats and table scraps are off-limits.
 This may improve your dog’s diet quality.